How Does PLO5 Preflop differ from Four Card PLO?

 Find more differences yourself

-We will explore other PLO5-related topics in our following articles as there are more preflop nuances worth mentioning.
-Meanwhile, we invite you to do some research yourself.
+We will explore other PLO5-related topics in our following articles, as there are more preflop nuances that can be found.
+We invite you to do it yourself.

 With the help of PLO Genius, you can quickly identify the correct preflop approach and, at the same time, fix your leaks translated from PLO4!